lihan829/lihan829.github.io/_pages/about.md

 - interaction between tone and intonation/segments/metrical structure
 - computational nature of tone and its processe

 Before Stony Brook, I got my master degree from Nanhang University (Nanjing, China) in 2021.
 My master thesis investigated the phonetic cues of rhetorical questions in Mandarin.
-Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uyghur in Xinjiang, China (my birthplace and hometown) and Lanzhou in Gansu, China.
+Additionally, I have conducted field studies in the Northwest of China, engaging with diverse dialects/languages such as Uyghur in Xinjiang, China (my birthplace and hometown) and Lanzhou in Gansu China.
 Some other languages that I was fancsicatend include Wu dialects (Southeastern China) and Hausa (west Africa).

-My Chinese name is 李晗 (lǐ hán) where *lǐ* is my family name meaning "plum" and *hán* my given name, meaning "dawn".

 # 🔥 News